pola-rs/polars/docs/user-guide/io/database.md

 $ pip install connectorx
 ```

-Note: connectorx does not have wheels for ARM architecture and won't work as a pip install.
-In that scenario, you must build the package yourself.
-See [here](https://github.com/sfu-db/connector-x/issues/186) for more details.
+Note: connectorx cannot be installed on ARM architectures from pip.
+See [this thread](https://github.com/sfu-db/connector-x/issues/186) for manual build instructions.

 #### ADBC